logzio/logz-docs/_source/logzio_collections/_metrics-sources/docker.md

       Environment variables must be the only value in the field.
       Where an environment variable can't be resolved, the field is omitted.

-    Parameters for Docker Collector (Metrics)
+    Parameters for Docker Metrics Collector
     {:.inline-header}

     DOCKER_MATCH_CONTAINER_NAME